 Tips on distinguishing between reality and hallucination

 Other than my suggestion of using logic to determine what you are actually looking at, the RNIB suggests proper lighting and self-care.
 They also suggest the proper use of magnification and vision aides.
-The idea seems to be to provide as much real life input as possible.
-Less garbage in.
-Less garbage out.
+The idea seems to be to provide as much real-life input as possible.
+Less garbage in, less garbage out.1

 And that is my take on Charles Bonnet Syndrome.